fwolfst/gls_agent/README.md

     option=value

 scheme, where option can be anything of: user, pass, name, street, streetno, zip, city, weight, output_file .
+Note that these options are ignored if gls_create_label is given a file to create multiple labels.

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/gls_agent/fork )
+2. Mail me.
-2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create a new Pull Request
+6. Create a new Pull Request